 Where to go?

-We have prepared a reading room in the Library Gallery for you to enjoy your talk with your book.
+We have prepared a reading room in the Periodicals Room for you to enjoy your talk with your book.
 You are not allowed to take the book out of the library!
 Fees will be incurred.

 How to get the conversation going?